 Mashatu has a healthy predator population and is one of Botswana’s prime leopard spots, a usually difficult animal to spot in the wild as it’s shy and stealthy.
 They’re joined by Spotted hyena, cheetah and smaller carnivores like the Black-backed jackal and endangered African wildcat.
 You can download the species checklist here.

 Birdlife is prolific too, with a current record of 366 species recorded.
-The rich wildlife of Mashatu can be be experienced in the various photographic hides dotted around the main accommodation.
+The rich wildlife of Mashatu can be experienced in the various photographic hides dotted around the main accommodation.

 What sort of traveller would enjoy Mashatu?